 You have the right to object to any of this processing and if you want to object please contact Tumblr help.

-If you want to delete your Account, you can do so from your Account Settings page or by emailing us and providing proof of authority over the Account.
-What constitutes "proof of authority" will vary depending on the circumstances, but generally will require sufficient identifying information so that we can be confident you are the Account owner..
+If you want to delete your Account, you can do so from your Account Settings.
+Deleting your Account may not fully remove the content you have published from our systems, as caching of, backups of, copies of, or references to your Account Information may not be immediately removed.
 In addition, given the nature of sharing on the Services, some of the public activity on your Account prior to deletion (such as reblogs of your blog posts) may remain stored on our servers and accessible to the public.

 You’ll do great things on Tumblr, surely, but if it ever comes time to say goodbye, then you’re free to delete your account at any time and for any reason.
 The deletion will be effective immediately, for the most part, but it might take a little while to scrub everything from our archives and backups.